solana-labs/solana-program-library/editions/interface/README.md

 This interface is designed to allow on-chain programs to make use of printed "copies" of token metadata, with parent-child relationships.

-## Metaplex Protocol

 Metaplex introduced the idea of [Editions](https://docs.metaplex.com/programs/token-metadata/overview#printing-editions) for tokens, a concept most projects on Solana are readily familiar with.

-In short, editions allow you to create an original "copy" of an token and then print new "copies" of that token.
+In short, editions allow you to create an original "copy" of a token and then print new "copies" of that token.
 Although we're talking about "copies", the token itself is not copied.
-All that's being copied with Editions is the Metadata.
+All that's being copied with Editions is the **token metadata**.

+## Metaplex Protocol

+Below is an overview of how Metaplex's Editions work.

 ### Create the Original

 Create a `MasterEdition` account for the the original token.

-- Mint a new SPL Token with supply of 1, decimals 0, and no mint authority.
+- Mint a new SPL Token.
 - Create a `Metadata` account for the token.
 - Create a `MasterEdition` account for the token.